 Discover the hidden beauty of Newfoundland’s west coast when you book flights to Stephenville.

-Tucked away on the edge of Western Newfoundland, overlooking Bay St. George, Stephenville is a city surrounded by wilderness.
+When your flight to Stephenville lands, you’ll find a town tucked away on the edge of Western Newfoundland, overlooking Bay St. George and surrounded by wilderness.
 Rolling mountains, rivers, and calm lakes add to the outdoor appeal of this maritime locale.
-Whether you’re trekking the forests on foot, or braving the ocean by boat, Stephenville offers adventure for every explorer.
+Whether you’re trekking the forests on foot, or braving the ocean by boat, a flight to Stephenville offers adventures for every explorer.

-The highest peak in the province, the Cabox, looms near the city in the Lewis Hills.
-This 814-metre mountain is part of the Long Range system of mountains, the northernmost part of the Appalachian Mountain Chain.
+Start off your Newfoundland journey at the highest peak in the province, the Cabox.
+This 814-metre mountain looms near the city in the Lewis Hills, and is part of the Long Range system of mountains that make up the northernmost part of the Appalachian Mountain Chain.

 Swing by the Stephenville Theatre Festival for a look into Stephenville’s arts and culture scene.
 This summertime series is the perfect way to enjoy some entertainment before you return home.

 After stepping down the Governor’s Staircase, climb to the top of the observation tower.
 From the heights of this tower, you’ll be able to see most of Blow Me Down Provincial Park.
-Keep an eye out for the Blow Me Down Mountains’ shorter neighbours, Tortoise and Murray Mountains.
-Gaze out onto the water, to see the crowded collection of islands that give the Bay of Islands its name.
+Gaze out onto the water to see the crowded collection of islands that give the Bay of Islands its name.

-Day-trippers can take a lunch break in the park’s designated picnic area.
-If you plan on staying the night, close to 30 campsites are scattered throughout Blow Me Down Provincial Park.
-Wherever you set your tent, you’ll be treated to a stunning view of the ever-present Blow Me Down Mountains.
+When day-trippers are feeling a little hungry, setup for a lunch break in the park’s designated picnic area.
+If you are ready for a night in the wilderness, close to 30 campsites are scattered throughout Blow Me Down Provincial Park for you to pitch your tent.
+Wherever you lay your head for the night, you’ll be treated to a stunning view of the ever-present Blow Me Down Mountains.